Quantum character varieties and braided module categories

 We would like to thank Pavel Etingof and Benjamin Enriquez for sharing their ideas concerning elliptic structures on categories.
 We'd also like to thank John Francis, Greg Ginot, Owen Gwilliam, and Claudia Scheimbauer for discussions about factorization homology.

-The work of DBZ and DJ was partly supported by NSF grants DMS-1103525 and DMS-1103778.
+The work of DBZ and DJ was partly supported by NSF grant DMS-1103525 and ERC Starting Grant 637618.
 DBZ and DJ would like to acknowledge that part of the work was carried out at MSRI as part of the program on Geometric Representation Theory.